 Forget weight loss resolutions this new year.
-Try more kindness and compassion with your body, and feel the positive difference you’ll make in your health and happiness.
+Try more body-positive compassion, and feel the difference you’ll make in your health and happiness.

 Are New Year’s resolutions your thing?
 Considering the fact that only 8% of people succeed with their New Year’s resolutions, they’re probably not anyone’s thing.

 However, there is definitely something to the idea of starting the new year with refreshed purpose.
 There’s this general feeling of renewal around January 1st that can lead to a boost in motivation.

 So why not harness that extra drive towards being more body-positive?